 A group of enthusiastic parishioners meet weekly to rehearse, and regularly offer music in services.
-If you are interested in joining the consort, contact the parish office.
+If you are interested in joining the consort, contact James Nord.
 There are opportunities for all levels of playing ability.
 Music reading skills are required, we can teach you the rest.

 The Good Shepherd Handbell Choir is open to all interested parishioners.
 Membership is by interview with the director.
 Contact James Nord for more information or to make an appointment.